Scooter the Box Turtle

 Young hatchling sliders may be kept in a ten-gallon aquarium for probably their first year, provided they are not overfed which will force them to grow too fast.
 It is not true that a turtle will not grow larger than the habitat it is kept in.
 It is also not true that these little green hatchlings stay small.

 The water level for hatchlings may be deep, however they must have an easy access to a basking area.
 They need a basking area regardless of water level so they can get completely out of the water to dry off.
+Just keep in mind, in the wild there are no 'nursery ponds' for wild turtles.
+They all live in the same big ponds.
+The easy access basking is key.
+They are great swimmers, but need to be able to get out of the water easily.

 Ideally the basking area should be between 80 – 90°F with a water temperature of about 70-75°F. The reason for the basking area being hotter than the water is to encourage the turtles to bask.
 If the basking temperature is the same as the water temperature they have no reason to leave the water.
 A healthy turtle will bask for several hours daily.

-Turtles must have UVB lighting for proper bone and shell growth.
-There are many different types of uvb lamps available.
-Make sure you buy one that gives ample uvb output.
-There are Super UV Coil lamps that claim to be full spectrum lighting and all your reptile needs.
-Not true, they give very little uvb.
-For a good comparison of uvb lighting of different brands check this link: http://russiantortoise.org/uvb.htm A convenient way of providing both uvb and heat for basking is by using one of the UVB/heat lamps, also called Mercury Vapor bulbs.
+A convenient way of providing both uvb and heat for basking is by using one of the UVB/heat lamps, also called Mercury Vapor bulbs.
 They give a great output of both uvb and heat and give the convenience of having just one fixture for both.
 These bulbs go into a ceramic socket domed fixture, which can be purchased for fewer than ten dollars at home improvement stores.
 It must be a ceramic socket.
+Zoo Med also makes a great deep dome fixture.

 To keep the maintenance down it is best to get a filter that is made for a much larger tank than you have your turtle in.
 Turtles are very messy and water changes will be necessary, but will not be needed as often if you have a good filter system.
-The external canister filters such as Magnum, Fluval and Filstar are all good types to use.
+The external canister filters such as Magnum, Fluval and Filstar, Eheim, are all good types to use.

 Feed your turtle as much food as it will consume in about 10-15 minutes, no more than that.
 RES are notorious beggars and will beg for food every time you walk past them.
 Don’t give in; it’s not good for them.
 Just feed them once a day and let them grow at a slow steady pace.

-All material herein © '2004-2008 "Turtle Rescue of Long Island ".
+All material herein © '2004-2018 "Turtle Rescue of Long Island ".
 All Rights Reserved